WGR

-WGR (550 AM) is a commercial radio station licensed to serve Buffalo, New York.
+WGR (550 kHz) is a commercial AM radio station licensed to serve Buffalo, New York.
 Owned by Audacy, Inc., its studios and offices are located on Corporate Parkway in Amherst, and the transmitter site—used by WGR and co-owned WWKB—is in Hamburg.
+Programming is also heard on FM on WGR-FM, extending the station's listening area to Batavia and Rochester, New York, and on an HD Radio digital subchannel of WKSE.

 Programming

 WGR has a sports radio format.
 The station targets a key demographic of men 25 to 54 years old.
 It had the highest Nielsen ratings of any station in the Buffalo market among that demographic as of autumn 2018.

-Jeremy White hosts the morning-drive show with Joe DiBiase, followed by The Extra Point Show with Sal Capaccio.
+Jeremy White hosts the morning-drive show with Joe DiBiase, followed by The Extra Point Show.

-Mid-days are split between two daily talk shows produced by Pegula Sports and Entertainment: Sabres Live with Brian Duff and Martin Biron, and One Bills Live with Chris Brown and Steve Tasker or Maddy Glab.

-Afternoons are hosted by Mike Schopp and Chris "Bulldog" Parker, while Zach Jones hosts The Nightcap in early evenings.
-CBS Sports Radio programming airs in late-night, overnights and on weekends.
-Both Sabres Live and One Bills Live are also carried on television through MSG Western New York.
+Mike Schopp hosts the afternoon-drive home with Chris "Bulldog" Parker.
+Evenings feature an encore broadcast of Sabres Live with Brian Duff and Martin Biron, produced by the Buffalo Sabres, on nights when the station has no play-by-play content to broadcast.

-WGR serves as the flagship outlet for: the professional football Buffalo Bills Radio Network, with Chris Brown and Eric Wood calling all games on-site; the professional Sabres Hockey Network, with Dan Dunleavy and Rob Ray calling games on-site; and the professional box lacrosse Buffalo Bandits, with John Gurtler and Randy Mearns calling games on-site.
-The MSG Network also uses this feed as the announcers for the game.
+WGR serves as the flagship outlet for: the Sabres Hockey Network, with Dan Dunleavy and Rob Ray calling games on-site; and the professional box lacrosse Buffalo Bandits, with John Gurtler and Randy Mearns calling games on-site.
+MSG Western New York also uses this feed as the announcers for the game.